timonrieger/auth-service/README.md

 ## Endpoints

-- `GET /` - Home endpoint to check if the service is operating.
+- `GET /` - Home endpoint to check if the service is operating. **
-- `POST /register` - Endpoint to register a new user.
+- `POST /register` - Endpoint to register a new user. *
-- `POST /login` - Endpoint to login an existing user.
+- `POST /login` - Endpoint to login an existing user. *
-- `GET /confirm` - Endpoint to confirm a user's email.
+- `GET /confirm` - Endpoint to confirm a user's email. **
+- `GET /apikey/verify`- Endpoint to verify a user's apikey. *
+- `POST /apikey/create`- Endpoint to create an apikey for a user. *
+- `POST /reset` - Endpoint to trigger the reset password email to be sent to the user. *
+- `GET /password/reset` - Endpoint to render the password reset form. **
+- `POST /password/reset` - Endpoint to reset the password and redirect the user. **

+\* endpoints used by your applications, see usage below
+\** endpoints used by the auth application itself, non-callable

 ## Usage